-In consideration for the shares, and subject to adjustment as set forth in the agreement, the aggregate purchase price (the "Purchase Price") consisted of: (a) \$5,375 in cash (the "Cash Consideration"); (b) 4,500 fully paid shares of Common Stock (the "Stock Consideration"); (c) a secured promissory note in the aggregate original principal amount of \$5,375 (the "Note"); and (d) additional earn-out amounts, if any, if the Acquired Companies achieve certain targeted earnings for each of the periods from October 1, 2008 to March 31, 2009, April 1, 2009 to March 31, 2010, and April 1, 2010 to September 30, 2010, as determined in accordance with the Agreement.
+In consideration for the shares of AMV and Fierce, and subject to adjustment as set forth in the Stock Purchase Agreement ("Stock Purchase Agreement"), the aggregate purchase price (the "Purchase Price") consisted of: (a) \$5,375 in cash (the "Cash Consideration"); (b) 4,500 fully paid shares of common stock (the "Stock Consideration"); (c) a secured promissory note in the aggregate original principal amount of \$5,375 (the "AMV Note"); and (d) additional earn-out amounts, if any, if the acquired companies achieved certain targeted earnings for each of the periods from October 1, 2008 to March 31, 2009, April 1, 2009 to March 31, 2010, and April 1, 2010 to September 30, 2010, as determined in accordance with the Stock Purchase Agreement.
 The Purchase Price was subject to certain adjustments based on the working capital of AMV, to be determined initially within 75 days of the closing, and subsequently within 60 days following June 30, 2009.
-Any such adjustment of the Purchase Price will be made first by means of an adjustment to the principal sum due under the Note, as set forth in the Agreement.
-An initial adjustment of \$443 was made subsequent to closing, and has been added to the Note.
-The initial period earn-out has been recognized in the current period and has been added to the amount of consideration for the acquisition, as described in Note 6.
+Any such adjustment of the Purchase Price would be made first by means of an adjustment to the principal sum due under the AMV Note, as set forth in the Stock Purchase Agreement.
+An initial adjustment of \$443 was made subsequent to closing, and was added to the AMV Note.
+The initial period earn-out was recognized in the year ended March 31, 2009 and was added to the amount of consideration for the acquisition, as described in Note 7.

 AMV is a leading mobile media and marketing company delivering games and lifestyle content directly to consumers in the United Kingdom, Australia, South Africa and various other European countries.
-AMV markets its well established branded services through a unique Customer Relationship Management (CRM) platform that drives revenue through mobile internet, print and TV advertising.
+AMV markets its well established branded services through a unique Customer Relationship Management platform that drives revenue through mobile internet, print and TV advertising.
 AMV is headquartered in Marlow, outside of London in the United Kingdom.